-Chattahoochee Technical College provides a variety of counseling services available on campus.
+Chattahoochee Technical College provides a variety of counseling services available on campus to include personal counseling, academic counseling, and career counseling.

 Students who have difficulty attending class on a regular basis or those with excessive absences may need assistance in dealing with issues that impede academic progress.
 The counselor and student, sometimes with the help of faculty, attempt to determine the source of the problem(s) and propose possible solutions.
 Academic counseling focuses on concerns a student might express about classes and course requirements.
 This can include issues such as learning disabilities, deficient study skills, test anxiety, time management, and presentation anxiety, as well as other difficulties in the classroom.

 Personal counseling is designed to help students share problems with an objective, non-judgmental person who is trained to help with reflection, support, and solutions.
 Brief counseling therapy is often utilized to help students resolve issues over a short period of time.
 Support groups are often considered to assist students with specific needs that could be addressed effectively within a group setting.
 Some students merely want to vent, while others are looking for more long-term solutions.
-The counselor may choose to make outside referrals to trained counselors or agencies in the community when serious or long-term issues are presented.
-Students may also contact Support Services for resources from community agencies.
+The counselor may choose to make outside referrals to counselors or agencies in the community when serious or long-term issues are presented.

 What do I need to know about counseling?

-- As a client, keep focused on the sole concern.
+– As a client, keep focused on the sole concern.
 Most students who come in for counseling want to divulge all their concerns in one session expecting a quick solution.
-Conversations quickly become convoluted and no one topic becomes the focus.
+Sessions can quickly become convoluted and no one topic becomes the focus.
 Solutions cannot be considered and implemented.

 – Be honest about what your goals are.
 Some students come in to vent and may not be receptive to long term or permanent solutions to their problems.